What is a conservatorship?

 Caring for the Conservatee’s Grooming, Eating, Cleaning, Meals, Clothes, Hobbies, and Protection

-Conservators should think of the best way for conservatees to clean themselves, ensure that the conservatee is eating well, that the conservatee has enough well-fitted clothes and can dress themselves or has help to do so, is given reminders, if needed, about cleaning themselves or their residence, is able to continue doing any hobbies they have or visiting friends and family, and is able to travel around easily, whether by a service or with you the conservator.
+Conservators should ensure the conservatee can clean themselves with or without help, that the conservatee is eating well, that the conservatee can dress themselves or has help to do so, is given reminders, if needed, about cleaning their residence, is able to continue doing any hobbies they have or visiting friends and family, and is kept away from harm.

 Overseeing the Conservatee’s Health